How to sort a string in Python

 print(sorted_letters)--OUTPUT--Hellllo

-• The expression [c for c in text if c.isalpha()] creates a list containing only the letters from the original string.
+List comprehensions offer a concise way to build a new list while filtering elements from an iterable.
+The expression [c for c in text if c.isalpha()] creates a new list containing only the alphabetic characters from the original string, effectively filtering out the numbers.

 Advanced string sorting techniques